 As part of our commitment to meet the same standards that we are asking of our supply chain, all our manufacturing sites are required to complete Sedex self-assessment questionnaires.
 All Britvic manufacturing sites have been successfully audited against the SMETA 4 Pillar audit standard.
 This is completed on a three-yearly rotation.

-For transparency, these audit reports are published on the Sedex platform, so that our customers can view with whom we have been requested to link and share our data.
-We have also aligned our own requirements for EcoVadis with those of our suppliers and have undertaken the same assessment to allow us to develop plans to improve our score.
+We have aligned our own requirements for EcoVadis with those of our suppliers and have undertaken the same assessment to allow us to develop plans to improve our score.
 We regularly carry out audits of the human resources data within our own business in Great Britain and Ireland to search for indicators of forced labour.
 The audits check for warning signs, such as multiple unrelated employees living at a single address or paying into the same bank account.
 When the audit shows warning signs, follow-up checks are conducted.